vyuh-tech/vyuh/README.md

 Vyuh comes with some core building blocks such as:

-- **Features**: build use facing functionality in a modular, reusable, atomic manner.
+- **Features**: build user-facing functionality in a modular, reusable, atomic manner.
 Features can be composed together to create the entire app or a family of apps.
 Features can also be transferred between apps easily.
 - **Plugins**: All third party integrations are handled in a cross-cutting